-Why Should I Sue a Bar or Restaurant for Personal Injury or Wrongful Death after a DUI Crash?
+Why Should I Sue a Bar or Restaurant After A DUI Crash?

-Filing a Personal Injury Lawsuit Against a Bar or Restaurant
+Filing a Dram Shop Lawsuit Against a Bar or Restaurant

 In order to protect your rights, our lawyers act quickly when pursuing a dram shop claim.
 Verifying the obvious intoxication of a patron often relies on the eyewitness testimony of employees and other patrons who were present.
 By locating and interviewing these witnesses quickly, we avoid potentially losing track of the witnesses as well as the possible blurring of memory as time passes.